 For many people, when you mention green beans, they think: green bean casserole.
 Specifically, Thanksgiving green bean casserole.
 Developed in 1955, the original recipe includes canned cream of mushroom soup, French-fried onions, and—somewhere under there—canned green beans.
 For some people, Thanksgiving wouldn’t be complete without it.
-For others—they’ll take a pass.
+For others—they’ll take a pass, and prefer something a little lighter, like this Healthy Green Bean Casserole.

 This updated recipe keeps the flavors but substitutes fresh ingredients for the canned ones.
 In this version, fresh green beans are the star of the dish, not a buried afterthought.
 You’re going to slice the beans into pieces, so choose a long, meaty bean such as Kentucky Wonder 125.
 That way you’ll get nice chunks of green bean flavor in every bite.